gabrielpcruz/slim/README.md

 ## Project organization

-This is how our project folders are organized
+This is how our project folders are organized.

 ![Landing Page](docs/img/project_organizations_path.png)